-Ref Action (including monitoring requirements) Objective Source Reference Organisation / Individual (Delivering Measure) Achievement Criteria and Reporting Requirements (Reported on the Requirements Register Published on Highways England's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) A-B37 Works likely to generate significant disturbance (such as noise from piling or compaction activities) within 200 m of a badger sett will be conducted within the period July to November inclusive (to avoid the breeding period).
+Ref Action (including monitoring requirements) Objective Source Reference Organisation / Individual (Delivering Measure) Achievement Criteria and Reporting Requirements (Reported on the Requirements Register Published on Highways England's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) in accordance with the lighting strategy (refer to S-G5 of this Outline CEMP) environment for animals in the vicinity of Park Wood Subway.
+ES, Table 9-23, EM034 consultation with NCC Signed toolbox talks A-B37 Works likely to generate significant disturbance (such as noise from piling or compaction activities) within 200 m of a badger sett will be conducted within the period July to November inclusive (to avoid the breeding period).
 Locations are presented in Appendix 9.10: Badger Survey Report (Confidential) and Appendix 9.11: Badger Bait Marking Survey Report (Confidential), Volume 7 of the ES (Application Document Reference: TR010041/APP/6.7).
 To protect badger.
 Chapter 9: Biodiversity, Volume 2 of the ES, Table 9-23, EM0037 Main contractor CEMP approved by the SoS following consultation with NCC Signed toolbox talk records Construction A-B38 Mitigation measures as set out in the appropriate sections in this Outline CEMP (S-W an A-W) and in Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES (Application Document Reference: TR010041/APP/6.2) to avoid or reduce potential impacts on surface waters will be employed, including adherence to Pollution Prevention Guidance (PPG) during construction and appropriate road drainage and runoff treatment.
 To protect fauna and habitats from pollution of surface waters during construction.
 Chapter 9: Biodiversity, Volume 2 of the ES, Table 9-23, EM0045 Main contractor CEMP approved by the SoS following consultation with NCC Scheme design drawings Signed toolbox talk records Construction A-B39 Mitigation and compensation for the loss of ecologically important habitats (those classified as Habitats of Priority Importance (HPI)) will occur through habitat creation.
 This will include roadside planting, where appropriate, as shown on the Landscape Mitigation Masterplan (Figure 7.8, Volume 5 of the ES (Application Document Reference: TR010041/APP/6.5)).
 To compensate for the loss of habitats.
-Chapter 9: Biodiversity, Volume 2 of the ES, Table 9-23, EM0046 Main contractor The Applicant ECoW (main contractor) CEMP approved by the SoS following consultation with NCC Landscape design discharged as required by the DCO Landscape Design Certificate Landscape Management and Maintenance Plan Construction Where feasible, HPI will be replaced on a like-for-like (1:1) basis or greater (as informed by the biodiversity no net loss calculations in Appendix 9.20: Biodiversity No Net Loss Assessment, Volume 7 of the ES (Application Document Reference: TR010041/APP/6.7)) with habitats of a similar type and character to be created within the vicinity of the area where the loss has occurred.
-Where this is not possible, habitat creation will occur within other suitable areas identified within Part A. HEMP Landscape planting and newly created habitat will comprise of locally native species of local provenance and will comprise a mixture of species.
+Chapter 9: Biodiversity, Volume 2 of the ES, Table 9-23, EM0046 Main contractor The Applicant ECoW (main contractor) CEMP approved by the SoS following consultation with NCC Landscape design discharged as required by the DCO Landscape Design Construction Where feasible, HPI will be replaced on a like-for-like (1:1) basis or greater (as informed by the biodiversity no net loss calculations in Appendix 9.20: Biodiversity No Net Loss Assessment, Volume 7 of the ES (Application Document Reference: TR010041/APP/6.7)) with habitats of a similar type and Certificate LEMP HEMP